OlinDSA2025/olindsa2025.github.io/in_class/day18.md

 ## Encoding

 We start with a stream of symbols and a codebook.
-I'm going to use this string [from Peter Schor's notes](https://math.mit.edu/~djk/18.310/Lecture-Notes/LZ-worst-case.pdf) on the topic.
+I'm going to use this string [from Peter Shor's notes](https://math.mit.edu/~djk/18.310/Lecture-Notes/LZ-worst-case.pdf) on the topic.

 > AABABBBABAABABBBABBABB